Evangelion roller coaster gets mobile game to make the line bearable

 There are lots of Neon Genesis Evangelion fans in the world, and many of them hope to ride Universal Studios Japan's new Evangelion-themed VR roller coaster ride.
-That means it'll have some long queues at the park.
+That means there will be some long queues at the park.

 To combat the tedium of these lines, the theme park made MAGI Mobile, a companion app that entertains you while you wait for your turn on the coaster.